danielforever/ftsadc_web_design/UserStory.md

 25. [ ] Only Managers and Admins can access User Settings
 26. [ ] Only Managers and Admins can create new users
 27. [ ] Desktop mode is most important but should be available in mobile
+28. [ ] Create a profile page that require all users to fill in after successfully create an account